qiwi/repocrawler/packages/cli/README.md

 #### Usage report
 This report shows for every package satisfying given `package` pattern:
 - name of npm-project using given package;
-- used version of the package;
+- the used version of the package;
-- info about latest commit in the project.
+- info about the latest commit in the project.
 ```shell
 reporter --report usage --cwd temp-qiwi-forks --package ^typescript$ --range ">=4.1.0" --deps dev --source package > temp-qiwi-forks-ts-usage-report.json
 ```